Students are required to be thoroughly familiar with the policies stated below.

 Academic rules of the college as they apply to students on approved reduced (three) course load:

-- Minimum academic standards for an upperclass student on a reduced course load are three grades of C- or better, OR two grades of C- or better and a Pass each semester, and at least Perfunctory Pass on the Winter Study Project.
-The minimum academic standards for a first-year student on a reduced course load are two grades of C- or better and no failures each semester, and at least Perfunctory Pass on the Winter Study Project.
+- Minimum academic standards for a student on a reduced course load are three grades of C- (in any semester) or a grade of Pass (in spring 2020, fall 2020, and spring 2021) OR two grades of C- or better and a Pass each semester, and at least Perfunctory Pass on the Winter Study Project.
 The Committee on Academic Standing may require a student to withdraw from the college for a period of time for failure to meet these minimum standards.

 - Students may take a fourth course as an extra course.
 This course may be taken pass/fail or for a grade, and will count toward the 32 course requirement.